-I enjoyed the Nepalese people so much.
-I’ve edited out many other interactions to try keep things ‘ride’ focused but that was the best part of this trip and what will make me go back one day.
-You miss that if part of a group and if you wait until retirement to go places then odds are you will feel compelled to join a group so will never experience all those wonderful moments in life.
-That realisation made me think perhaps I am not completely crazy on my current tangent.
+I enjoyed meeting the Nepalese people so much.
+I’ve left out many other interactions to try keep things ‘ride’ focused but that was the best part of this trip and what will bring me back.
+If you come try to ride solo because join a group ride then you miss that interaction with locals.

 I look forward to visiting again however I will skip Kathmandu if possible as the roads are truly a nightmare.
 I will try base myself in Pokhara and do the Mustang ride.
 Look forward to that.